release-flow/keep-a-changelog-action/README.md

 Queries release information for a specified version from a changelog.

+## Updating from V1 to V2

+The upgrade is fairly straightforward, documented [here](./docs/upgrade-v2.md).

 ## License

 The scripts and documentation in this project are released under the [MIT License](./LICENSE).